Summary of ReBUILD’s cross cutting and synthesis non peer-reviewed outputs, eg videos, briefs, infographics etc

 ReBUILD and health financing – about the health systems research programme, predecessor of ReBUILD for Resilience

 Socio-cultural change in conflict and post conflict settings: five decades of giving birth in Cambodia

-Research explores the changing experience of giving birth in Cambodia over 53 years of armed conflict, extreme privation, foreign invasion & civil unrest
+Research explores the changing experience of giving birth in Cambodia over 53 years of conflict, privation, invasion & civil unrest

 Les systèmes de santé après un conflit – éléments probants en faveur de meilleures politiques et pratiques